-ON THIS PAGE: You will read about your child’s medical care after brain stem glioma treatment is finished and why this follow-up care is important.
-To see other pages, use the menu on the side of your screen.
+ON THIS PAGE: You will read about your child’s medical care after treatment is finished and why this follow-up care is important.
+To see other pages, use the menu.

-The child’s family is encouraged to organize and keep a record of the child’s medical information.
+You are encouraged to organize and keep a personal record of the child’s medical information.
+The doctor will help you create this.
 That way, as the child enters adulthood, he or she has a clear, written history of the diagnosis, the treatment given, and the doctor’s recommendations about the schedule for follow-up care.
-The doctor’s office can help you create this.
-This information will be valuable to doctors who care for your child during his or her lifetime.
-ASCO offers treatment summary forms to help keep track of the treatment your child received and develop a survivorship care plan once treatment is completed.
+ASCO offers forms to help create a treatment summary to keep track of the treatment your child received and develop a survivorship care plan once treatment is completed.

 Some children continue to see their oncologist, while others transition back to the general care of their family doctor or another health care professional.
 This decision depends on several factors, including the type and stage of tumor, side effects, health insurance rules, and your family’s personal preferences.
 Talk with your health care team about your child’s ongoing medical care and any concerns you have about his or her future health.